awsdocs/amazon-route53-docs/doc_source/white-label-name-servers.md

 + **If the traffic stops** – Use the method provided by the registrar to change the name servers for the domain back to the previous Route 53 name servers\.
 These are the name servers that you made note of in step 6b\.
 Then determine what went wrong\.

-+ **If the traffic is unaffected** – Repeat Step 6 through Step 8 for the rest of the hosted zones for which you want to use the same white label name servers\.
++ **If the traffic is unaffected** – Repeat Step 6 through Step 8 for the rest of the hosted zones for which you want to use the same white\-label name servers\.

 ## Step 9: Change TTLs back to their original values<a name="white-label-name-servers-change-ttls-back"></a>

-For all of the hosted zones that are now using white label name servers, change the following values:
+For all of the hosted zones that are now using white\-label name servers, change the following values:

 + Change the TTL for the NS record for the hosted zone to a more typical value for NS records, for example, 172800 seconds \(two days\)\.